JayBizzle/mysqldumper/README.md

 Setting  | Description
 ------------- | -------------
-mysqldump  | The full path to to `mysqldump` host  | Database hostname user | Database username pass | Database password keepfor | How long to keep the remote backups (any string that can be parsed by `strtotime` can be used) driver | dropbox or ftp
+mysqldump  | The full path to to `mysqldump` dbhost  | Database hostname dbuser | Database username dbpass | Database password keepfor | How long to keep the remote backups (any string that can be parsed by `strtotime` can be used) driver | dropbox or ftp